garvkhurana/RNN-implemengtation/README.md

 The RNN model achieves an accuracy of 72% on the provided dataset. the dataset link is https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

+will soon deploy it on render or any cloud platform too

 Future Work
 Implement Transformers: Future improvements will include implementing transformer-based models such as BERT for better performance.
 Hyperparameter Tuning: Perform extensive hyperparameter tuning to optimize the model.